 All instances of encoding of the S-57 Object class DAMCON and its binding attributes will be converted automatically to an instance of the S-101 Feature type Dam during the automated conversion process.
 However the following exceptions apply:

-Point is not an allowable geometric primitive for Dam, therefore DAMCON of type point will convert to an instance of the S-101 Feature type Landmark (see S-101 DCEG clause 7.2).
+Point is not an allowable geometric primitive for Dam, therefore DAMCON of geometric primitive point will convert to an instance of the S-101 Feature type Landmark (see S-101 DCEG clause 7.2).

 Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Dam in S-101: